[2026 Updated] What to Do If iPhone Passcode Changed Itself

 When the firmware has been downloaded, simply click on Unlock to start unlocking your iPhone.
 After this process gets completed, your device will start up again.
 And you can set up a new passcode for your iPhone.

-Part 4: How to Fix iPhone Passcode Changed Itself [with Apple ID Password]
+How to Fix iPhone Passcode Changed Itself [With Apple Account Password]

 Solution 1.
 Fix iPhone Passcode Changed Itself via the iOS 15.2 Feature